-The Minnesota Department of Health announced this month that COVID-19 bivalent booster vaccines are available by appointment at four state-run vaccination sites across the state.
+The Minnesota Department of Health announced this month that COVID-19 bivalent booster vaccines are available by appointment at state-run vaccination sites across the state.

 National and local public health officials are recommending that people receive the new booster as the COVID virus evolves into new variants.